 Indicator (a).
-McGrath House has policies in place to ensure that all reported incidents of sexual abuse or sexual harassment are investigated.
+LightHouse has policies in place to ensure that all reported incidents of sexual abuse or sexual harassment are investigated.
 Policy 900.00 states, "program staff must report all allegations of sexual abuse or sexual harassment, including third-party and anonymous reports, to the local authorities and all contracting agencies for further investigation" (page16).
 Interview with staff confirmed they must report all allegations of sexual assault or sexual harassment no matter the source or if they think the allegation is true or not to the Program Director.
 The staff also were able to describe the process of protecting evidence and documenting the incident.
 Agency response plans also ensure all allegations are investigated.
 Interview with the Vice President for Justice Services confirms the expectation, and she reports the agency will involve the PREA Coordinator and other leading individuals in the organization to make sure a thorough review occurs in a timely fashion.

 Indicator (b).
-As noted in indicator (a) the McGrath House and Community Resources for Justice policy requires all criminal investigations be referred to the local police and funding sources that are part of federal or state penal systems.
+As noted in indicator (a) the LightHouse and Community Resources for Justice policy requires all criminal investigations be referred to the local police and funding sources that are part of federal or state penal systems.
 CRJ would ensure that non-criminal acts would be investigated internally.
 The agency has provided the training records of 4 individuals who would complete administrative investigations in the Special Investigative training standard.
 The CRJ policy is available on the Agency website.
-The Agency PREA Coordinator receives information on all allegations and both he and the McGrath Director would document the referrals to any outside investigative body.
+The Agency PREA Coordinator receives information on all allegations and both he and the LightHouse Director would document the referrals to any outside investigative body.
+The LightHouse Director of Reentry Operations would ensure the funding source would also be made aware immediately.

 Indicator (c).
-Policy 900.00 requires a referral of criminal acts to the local authorities who have the authority to investigate crimes at McGrath House.
-The letter of agreement from the Boston Police Department ensures that any PREA related crime at one of the agency's three Social Justice Programs will be referred to the criminal investigative unit that investigates sex crimes in the city.
-The Manager of Reentry Services, who is one of the agency's trained investigators, confirmed he would ensure the police investigative officer is aware of the federal requirements on victim notification in PREA.
-He also reports he would set up regular calls to review the progress of the case.
-The Manager of Reentry Services also confirmed that if an administrative investigation found information that may support a criminal finding there would be immediate notification to the police.
+Policy 900.00 requires a referral of criminal acts to the local authorities who have the authority to investigate crimes at LightHouse.
+The letter of agreement from the Buffalo Police Department ensures that any PREA related crime at LightHouse will be referred to the criminal investigative unit that investigates sex crimes in the city.
+The Assistant Director of LightHouse, who is one of the agency's trained investigators, confirmed the facility would ensure the police investigative officer is aware of the federal requirements on victim notification in PREA.
+He also reports there would be an expectation to set up regular calls to review the progress of the case.
+The Assistant Director also confirmed that if an administrative investigation found information that may support a criminal finding there would be immediate notification to the police.

 Indicator (d).
-The Auditor is not required to audit this provision
+The Auditor is not required to audit this provision.

 Indicator (e).
-The Auditor is not required to audit this provision
+The Auditor is not required to audit this provision.

 The Auditor finds that the facility has in place trained staff, who know all allegations must be referred for investigation and how to protect evidence.
 The facility has four staff associated with the program trained to complete administrative investigations (115.234).
-The Agency also has provided evidence to support the Boston police department is ready and willing to provide criminal investigative services with individuals from its sexual crimes' unit.
-Finally, the agency in standard 115.221 provided evidence of access to trained forensic examiners at the Brigham and Women's Hospital.
+The Agency also has provided evidence to support the Buffalo police department is ready and willing to provide criminal investigative services with individuals from its sexual crimes' unit.
+Finally, the agency in standard 115.221 provided evidence of access to trained forensic examiners at the Erie County Medical Center.
 Interviews, documents provided, and the information stated here support a finding of compliance for this standard.